nwaelkens/remannder-api/README.md

-# Strapi application
+# API Remannder

-A quick description of your strapi application
+An api for the remannder app.
+Build with Strapi